earnesen/earnesen.github.io/_pages/publications.md

 **Working Papers**

 Do Budgets Reflect Priorities?
-The Impact of School Funding Reform on Districts and Teachers in Washington State (Job Market Paper)
+The Impact of School Funding Reform on Districts and Teachers in Washington State

 [Sports Betting Legalization Amplifies Emotional Cues and Inimate Partner Violence](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4938642) (with Kyu Matsuzawa).
 SSRN Working Paper No. 4938642.